Consensys/deposit-sc-dafny/wiki/repeatability.md

 1. a working installation of [Docker](https://docs.docker.com),
 2. a fork or clone of this repository.

-A simple way to check the proofs is to use a pre-configured installation of Dafny on a Docker container.
+A simple way to check the proofs is to use a pre-configured installation of Dafny with a Docker container.

 On Unix-based system, `cd` to the root directory of your working copy of this repository.
 ```bash